darkconsole/avorion-event-balance/README.md

 ## SkipWindow (Re: Part II)

-Float, 0 to 100, Default 33.
+Float, Default 33.
 Sets the percentage of the sector's expected volume is exempt from attacking.
-If a sector expects an average ship size of 1500, we will not attack this sector if the volume averages to be less than 1005 or higher than 1995.
-(495 being 33% of 1500)
+If a sector expects an average ship size of 1500, we will not attack this sector if the volume averages to be less than 1005 or higher than 1995 (495 being 33% of 1500).

 ## SkipWindowFloat (Re: Part II)

 Float, default 750.
 If players on your server are building larger you can bump this value up to adjust what the sector expects.
 This will allow you to start catching larger fleets if that is what your players are doing more of.
+You can also bump it up to let smaller craft be left alone more.

 ## SkipWindowCap (Re: Part II)